Manaea fans 9, A’s beat White Sox 3-1

 Tony Kemp and Matt Chapman each drove in a run for Oakland, which took two of three games in the series.

+“It’s huge,” Manaea said.
+“Especially against those guys.
+Those guys are a playoff team.
+Anytime you get a team like that, it’s a good indication of how we stack up.
+So playing against those guys and getting these last two wins was huge and definitely, I think a big momentum push for us.”

+Added A’s manager Bob Melvin: “This was a big series for us. … To be able to come back after the first loss and win two games kind of shows you what this team is made of.”

-José Abreu had two hits and drove in a run for the White Sox, who have lost 10 of their last 11 regular-season games at the Oakland Coliseum.
+José Abreu had two hits and drove in a run for the AL Central-leading White Sox, who have lost 10 of their last 11 regular-season games at the Oakland Coliseum.

 Kemp put the A’s ahead with a run-scoring triple against Reynaldo López (3-2) in the second.
-The White Sox tied it when Abreu singled home Cesar Hernandez in the third, giving him 104 RBIs on the year.
+The White Sox tied it when Abreu singled home César Hernández in the third, giving him 104 RBIs on the year.

 Oakland answered with two unearned runs in the bottom of the third.
 López attempted to pick off Starling Marte at second base, but his throw went into center field, allowing Marte to score and Matt Olson to go from first to third.
 Chapman then drove in Olson with a sacrifice fly.